postfalk/django-etl-sync/README.rst

 Installation
 ------------

-The package is in active development toward a release.
+The package is in active development toward a new release.
 For evaluation, contribution, and testing

 .. code-block:: sh

     pip install -e git+ssh://git@github.com/postfalk/django-etl-sync#egg=django-etl-sync

-or for usage
+or for production usage (This will be version 0.2.2, this version hasa couple of breaking changes.)

 .. code-block:: sh